eliaseloy/eliaseloy/README.md

 My name is Elias Eloy.

-I've worked with Xenix, Unix and Windows servers; Firebird and Oracle database.
+I've worked with Xenix, Unix, Linux and Windows servers; Firebird and Oracle database.
 Programming in Foxpro, Delphi, Shell script, PL/Sql, Java and Javascript.
-Knowledge in Typescript, Node and React
+Knowledge in Typescript, Node and React, MySql, PostgreeSql and MondoDB.

 🌱 Actually I’m interested in learning Typescript, AWS, Docker and improving my english and italian.